 This article explores the different resource types within Learning Space and how to use them.

 Files are downloadable items used for distributing content such as lecture notes, handouts and safety forms.
-The icon representing a file will vary depending on the file type and the most common types are represented below - note how the file size is also included.
+The icon representing a file will vary depending on the file type, the file size is also included.

-Occasionally you may want to also include more information about a particular file by including a description.
-This could be useful for pointing students from specific groups to relevant files.
+It is recommended that you also include more information about a particular file by including a description to give the resource context for the user.
+Descriptions are also useful for pointing students from specific groups to relevant files.

 To download a file, simple click the files title on the right hand side of the icon and look in your downloads folder on your device to find the file.